bopher/logger/README.md

 ### Time Formatter

-time formatter is a function that accept time and format and returns formatted date in locale(gregorian, jalali, etc.). logger use formatter function for customizable date format.
+time formatter is a function that accept time and returns formatted date in locale(gregorian, jalali, etc.). logger use formatter function for customizable date format.

 By default logger contains two formatter function, gregorian and jalali. you can write your own formatter function by implementing `TimeFormatter` type.